BU-LCSC/PLSP/README.md

 # PLSP

-Algorithms to derive a land surface phenology product from PlanetScope
+Algorithms to derive a land surface phenology product from PlanetScope imagery for AmeriFlux and NEON sites

-Code builds upon algorithms written by Dr. Douglas Bolton for the MSLSP land surface phenology product
+Code builds upon both algorithms written by Dr. Josh Gray and Dr. Douglas Bolton for the MODIS and MSLSP land surface phenology products.